Back to States List

 North Carolina

-North Carolina directly owned shares for a relatively small number of companies compared to other states that disclose their voting records on directly owned equities.
+Note: North Carolina directly owns shares for a relatively small number of companies compared to other states that disclose their voting records on directly owned equities.
 Its Direct Voting averages are not readily comparable to other states’ Direct Voting averages.

 By Asset Manager